Constitutional and Administrative Law and EU Law > Devolution in the UK Constitution

 How This Appears in SQE1 Questions

 SQE1 questions typically present a scenario where a devolved legislature has passed legislation and someone challenges it as ultra vires or where a question arises about whether the Sewel Convention applies.
-This is a classic SQE1 trap where the distinction between political and legal enforceability is crucial.
+This is a common SQE1 pitfall where the distinction between political and legal enforceability is crucial.
 The question tests whether you correctly identify reserved versus devolved matters and understand that the Sewel Convention is not legally enforceable.

 Example scenario: The Scottish Parliament passes legislation regulating employment law.
 The UK Government argues the Scottish Parliament lacks competence because employment law is partially reserved to Westminster.
 The Scottish Parliament responds that the legislation affects only employment matters devolved to Scotland.